-The marine industry is participating in the global efforts to reduce green house gas emissions ("GHGs") and pursuing a number of initiatives in this regard.
-GHG goals for the overall global marine industry have been set by the IMO, with the first being a 40% reduction in global emissions (on an intensity, or work conducted basis) by 2030 and a 50% reduction in absolute emissions by 2050.
+The marine industry is participating in global efforts to reduce greenhouse gas emissions ("GHGs").
+The IMO has set GHG reduction goals for the overall global marine industry, with the first being a 40% reduction in global emissions (on an intensity, or work conducted basis) by 2030 and net-zero GHG emissions by 2050.
 Regulations are in place that apply to as-yet built vessels requiring the utilization of newer, more efficient designs.
 Global efficiency standards for currently operating ships are also in force as of 2023.
-These regulations limiting the amount of GHGs emitted by vessels could impact engine design, vessel speeds (the so-called 'slow steaming': vessels operate less efficiently at higher speeds and most engines have an operating zone in which they are most efficient) and hull design and require that shipowners adopt technical or operational measures to improve efficiency.
+These regulations could impact engine design, vessel speeds (the so-called 'slow steaming': as vessels generally operate less efficiently at higher speeds and hull design and require that shipowners adopt technical or operational measures to improve efficiency.
 Equipment retrofits such as propeller devices or engine/shaft power limiters will require capital investment.
-In the interim, various jurisdictions have enacted measures intended to either reduce carbon emissions or to put a price on emissions.
-Canada has enacted a carbon tax that is in place in provinces that do not have their own emission control regime, including Ontario.
-The federal tax does not currently apply to fuels used by the domestic marine industry however this is under review.
-It is possible that carbon taxes or other measures could be applied in the future and that any measures enacted will impact the operating costs of the business and may not be recoverable through increased revenues.